tiuub/DateHotkey/README.md

 |#sa(turday)[modifier]|Date of saturday this week|
 |#su(nday)[modifier]|Date of sunday this week|

+You can type them in every text boxes, wherever you want.

 ### Modifier
 With the modifier, you can modifie the resulting date.
 That means, you can get instead friday this week, the friday in two weeks.